dkypuros/sphinx-rst-rtd-notes/README.rst

 They all have one thing in common.
 They need an environment.

-So in the pursuit of learning more about this pre-requisite environment, I discoverd the important of documenting the many many layer of the configuration in a way that I can come back to, and reference my personal documentation.
+So in the pursuit of learning more about this pre-requisite environment, I discovered the importance of documenting the many many layer of the configuration in a way that I can come back to, and reference my personal documentation.
 It's a lot to remember!
 This led to my desire to learn the following:

     - Sphinx
     - ReStructured Text